Retired Champaign police officer shares 2-year-old trauma of losing partner, being shot

 “I thought I would go till 56.
 I loved my job and wasn’t ready to be done with it yet,” said Creel, who added that he had to think of his family first as well as his own mental health.

-Creel said he had never met Amber Oberheim or any of her and Chris’s four daughters while his friend was alive and was nervous about meeting them when he was gone.
+Creel said he had never met Officer Oberheim's wife, Amber, or any of their four daughters while his friend was alive and was nervous about meeting them after he was gone.

 “They couldn’t have made it any easier.
 They just poured love on us.
 They have taken me into their family,” said Creel, calling Amber Oberheim a “remarkable lady.”

-He said he has appeared at a couple of fundraisers for the Oberheim family’s foundation but otherwise is easing into his new life.
+He said he has appeared at a couple of fundraisers for the Oberheim family’s Peacemaker Project 703 but otherwise is easing into his new life.